jjwithanr/obsidian_bible_study/docs/New Testament/1 Timothy/1Timothy4.md

 Jewish people always praised God before their meal; the normal blessing included praise for the God who “created” the fruit of the vine.
 Another blessing, possibly standardized in the early second century, was used after meals and included the statement **"God is good and does good."** This Jewish custom was an appropriate way to show gratitude to God for his provisions.
 The food was in a sense sanctified by the word of God (Gen 1:30-31) as well as by such prayer; there was thus no need to abstain from it. **Faith rather than something intrinsic to the food made the latter pure** ([Tit 1:15](Titus1.md#v.15); cf. [Mk 7:19](Mark7#v.
 19); [Rom 14:14](Romans14#v.1 4)).
 #craigkeener

+#### v.6
+>If you point these things out to the brothers, you will be a good minister of Christ Jesus, brought up in the truths of the faith and of the good teaching that you have followed.

+Paul also identifies an aspect of a "good servant" as one who is knowledgeable and experienced in the truths of the Christian faith.
+In order for a person to know the truth, teach the truth, and defend the truth, they have to have experience with the truth.
+This means a knowledge of the Scriptures, and an understanding of how they are meant to be lived out.
+This living out of what we study is a core part of what it means to "follow" the teachings of Christ.
+#bibleref

 #### v.7
 >Have nothing to do with godless myths and old wives' tales; rather, train yourself to be godly.